spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 * You'll need access to the Kubernetes environment that you configured when going through [Kubernetes Quickstart](/spire/try/getting-started-k8s/)
 * You'll need access to the AWS console to configure an identity provider, policy, role, and S3 bucket
-* You'll need the ability to configure a DNS A record for the SPIRE OIDC Discovery Provider document location
 * This tutorial cannot run on Minikube as the Kubernetes environment must be network accessible by AWS

-# Part One: Configure SPIRE Components

-In the first part of this procedure, you configure the SPIRE components.
-In the second part, you configure the AWS components.
-You test the connection in the third part.
+* You'll need the ability to configure a DNS A record for the SPIRE OIDC Discovery Provider document location (see next section)

-## Required DNS A Record for the OIDC Discovery Provider IP Address
+### Required DNS A Record for the OIDC Discovery Provider IP Address

-The SPIRE OIDC Discovery Provider provides a URL to the location of the OIDC discovery document specified by the OIDC protocol.
+The SPIRE OIDC Discovery Provider provides a URL to the location of the discovery document specified by the OIDC protocol.
 After starting the spire-oidc service you'll need to configure a DNS A record to point to the external IP address of that service.
 In the YAML files set up for this tutorial, replace MY\_DISCOVERY\_DOMAIN with the FQDN of the planned DNS hostname.
 The FQDN value for MY\_DISCOVERY\_DOMAIN does not need to correspond to an existing FQDN on your network.
 It is specific to the Kubernetes environment.

 To get the external IP address required for the A record, you will need to proceed through the following steps until you start the spire-oidc service and verify the external IP address in the section [Verify That spire-oidc has an External Service Address](#verify-that-spireoidc-has-an-external-service-address).
 The DNS A record should take the following form: